voldemortX/pytorch-auto-drive/docs/VISUALIZATION.md

 ## Advanced Visualization

+You can set `--image-path` or `--target-path` to your dataset paths in order to visualize the dataset, but keep in mind about `--save-path`: **don't accidentally overwrite your dataset!**

 Use large `batch_size`, more `workers` or `--mixed-precision` to accelerate visualization same as training/testing.

 To generate videos from Cityscapes like our sample video, you can download the demo files from Cityscapes website, modify and run `tools/generate_cityscapes_demo.py`